 What’s wild is that Cody didn’t pick up football until his senior year of high school.

 Cody originally played football until seventh grade, but gave it up in favor of tennis.
-He watched Kelly star on the court as a USTA state champion in Arkansas and Louisiana and then became pretty nifty with the racket himself in high school.
+He watched his mom, Kelly, star on the court as a USTA state champion in Arkansas and Louisiana and then became pretty nifty with the racket himself in high school.

 While his father deep down likely wanted him on the gridiron, he told his sons to play whatever sport they desired.